AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/physics/creating_vector_field_effects.md

     Configure the properties of the component to control the strength and speed of the effect.

-    Note the **Effect** setting: you'll use this effect name as a way to refer to this effect whenever you want the vector field to affect something in the game, like a particle system.
+    Note the **Effect** setting: you'll use this effect name as a way to refer to this effect whenever you want the vector field to affect something in the engine, like a particle system.

 5. Add a Script component to your entity.
 Set its **Script** property to point to one of the following scripts in the *core* resources folder, which are pre-written to correspond to the effects listed above: